QURBANI 2023

 • People in debt

-• Spent in the cause of Allah
+• To be spent in the cause of Allah (SWT)

 WHAT AKHUWAT DOES WITH YOUR ZAKAT